LucasHJin/Letum/README.md

    git clone git@github.com:LucasHJin/Letum.git
 ```

-2. **Open the Repository**: Open the repository in any code editor of your preference (i.e. VsCode).
+2. **Open the Repository**: Open the repository in any code editor of your preference (i.e. VSCode).

 3. **Run the Program**: You should now be able to run the program.